elastisys/compliantkubernetes/docs/operator-manual/access-control.md

 ### Grafana

-1. Super application developer logs in to Grafana via OpenID
+1. Application Developer logs in to Grafana via OpenID

 2. Administrator logs in to Grafana via static admin user.
 !!!note